 Burglary is a serious crime in Pennsylvania, with charges ranging from a Felony of the First Degree to a Felony of the Second Degree.
-The penalties for burglary can range anywhere from probation to jail time.
+The penalties for burglary range from probation to jail time.

-Burglary is defined as breaking and entering into a structure with the intent to commit a crime in the structure.
-The actual penalties vary depending on the type of structure you enter, whether a person is inside that structure at the time, and what other crimes are alleged to have been committed inside the structure or alongside the initial crime.
+Burglary is defined as entering into a structure with the intent to commit a crime within the structure.
+The penalties vary depending on the type of structure you enter, whether a person is inside that structure at the time, and what other crimes were allegedly committed inside the structure or alongside the initial crime.

-The reason penalties vary for Burglary is because courts consider the type of building a person broke into when deciding charging and a final penalty.
+The reason penalties vary for Burglary is that courts consider the type of building a person was unlawfully in when deciding charging and a final penalty.
 For example, a person breaking into a closed store will be charged with a Felony 2, which carries less jail time than someone who breaks into a house.

 If no one is at the property at the time of the alleged burglary, and it is not a home, you are facing a Felony 2, which carries a potential of 10 years in prison.
 If however, someone is in the property, or it is a home, you face Felony 1 charges, which carry a potential 20-year maximum prison sentence.

-Therefore, if a person breaks into a home, they can be charged with a Felony 1.
+Therefore, if a person breaks into a home, they may be charged with a Felony 1.
 However, not all Felony 1 burglaries are created equal.
 The recommended sentence goes up if you break into a home and someone is inside.
 So, a person who breaks into a home while the occupants are sleeping will get a stiffer sentence than a person who breaks into a home when no one is there.